sdiehl/sympy-mcp/README.md

 # Symbolic Algebra MCP Server

-This is Model Context Protocol server that exposes stateful symbolic manipulation tools to a LLM.
-So it can manipulate mathematical expressions and equations.
+Sympy-MCP is a Model Context Protocol server for allowing LLMs to autonomously perform symbolic mathematics and computer algebra.
+It exposes numerous tools from SymPy's core functionality to MCP clients for manipulating mathematical expressions and equations.

 ## Why?